CanYouSee picoCTF 2024 Solution

 Learn more

-exiftool is a powerful open-source tool for reading, writing, and editing metadata in a wide variety of file formats.
-Running it without arguments dumps every metadata field it can find - EXIF, IPTC, XMP, ICC Profile, JFIF, and more.
-For forensic investigation, this broad dump is always the right first step.
+exiftool reads, writes, and edits metadata across a wide variety of file formats.
+Run it without arguments and it dumps every field it can find: EXIF, IPTC, XMP, ICC Profile, JFIF, and more.
+For forensics this broad dump is always the right first step.

-The Attribution URL field is an XMP (Extensible Metadata Platform) field typically used to credit the original source of an image.
-Legitimate values look like https://example.com/photo.
-When you see a long alphanumeric string without slashes or dots in this field, it's a strong indicator that data has been encoded or hidden there.
+The Attribution URL is an XMP field typically used to credit the source of an image, so legitimate values look like https://example.com/photo.
+A long alphanumeric string with no slashes or dots is an obvious signal that something has been encoded into the field.

-Base64 encoding uses only the characters A-Z, a-z, 0-9, +, /, and = (for padding).
+Base64 uses only A-Z, a-z, 0-9, +, /, and = (padding).
 If a metadata field contains only these characters and its length is a multiple of 4, it's almost certainly Base64.
-This visual pattern recognition is a key forensics skill - unusual field content in otherwise structured metadata deserves immediate attention.
+Recognising that pattern in otherwise structured metadata is a core forensics reflex.

 2. Step 2Extract just the encoded value